drakkar-lig/scamper-pywarts/README.md

   avoid the cumbersome and manual book-keeping of the number of bytes read.
 It would also allow to parse referenced address, which is necessary for correctness.
-- check for EOF in all places reading data from the input, so that we avoid throwing unexpected exceptions around.